gradientskier/gradientskier.github.io/_pages/configure_fde.md

 ---
 layout: single
 classes: wide
-title: Raspberry Pi OS Full Disk Encryption from scratch
+title: Raspberry Pi OS full disk encryption from scratch
 permalink: /configure_fde/
-toc: false
+toc: true
 toc_label: "Table of content"
 toc_icon: "cog"
 ---

-# Burn and boot Rasperry Pi Os
+## Burn and boot Rasperry Pi Os

 On a Windows 10 PC:
-1. Using Raspberry pi imager, burn Raspberry Pi OS (32 bit) on the target USB drive.
+1. Using Raspberry pi imager, burn Raspberry Pi OS (32 bit) on a target USB drive of 16Gb.
 2. Using "Create and format hard disk partitions" functionality of Windows 10, create an empty partition at the end of the just flashed USB drive.
 This can be done with right click on the unallocated space, new simple volume, next, next, yes, Do not format this volume, next, finish.

 In this way, when the Raspberry Pi OS will boot for the first time, it will not be able to expand the filesystem to the whole drive.
 Now you can boot Raspberry Pi OS from the USB.
 You will see an error saying "Could not expand filesystem" this is OKAY, proceed.
 Perform the initial configuration, setup the wifi, skip the update for now, enable SSH server.
 Now you will be able to connect via SSH to the Pi.

-# Configure new root partition
+## Configure the new root partition

 Open a terminal in the Pi, and install the cryptsetup utility, which we will use to encrypt the partitions.